-What is patient centricity?
+What is patient centricity in clinical trials?

-Patient centricity means designing a treatment, clinical trial or other health solution around the patient.
-Creating a patient-centric solution involves getting feedback from patients themselves and making decisions based on their needs and perspectives.
+“Patient centricity” means designing a treatment, clinical trial, or other health solution centered around the patient.
+Creating a patient-centric solution involves getting feedback from real patients and their loved ones, and making decisions based on their needs and perspectives.

-The term can mean different things to different people.
-But to us, it’s about letting the patient voice drive how we think about the entire clinical trial process.
+The term can mean different things to different people, but to us, it’s about letting the patient voice drive how we think about the entire clinical trial process.

-What does it mean for clinical trials?
+What does patient centricity mean for clinical trials?

-Patient centricity in clinical trials design
+Patient centricity and clinical trial design

 Host a patient group.
 Patients can give the best insight on how disease symptoms impact their daily lives.
 Understanding the kinds of treatments that would make a meaningful difference can help greatly with both designing the trial and positioning it when you’re ready to enroll patients.
 The Clinical Trials Transformation Initiative has resources for those interested in working with a patient group through each step of a clinical trial.